TomHarrop/borg_systemd/README.md

 Borg uses [`uuid.getnode()`](https://docs.python.org/3/library/uuid.html#uuid.getnode) to generate a unique identifier for the lock file.
 This doesn't always seem to be unique.
 Override it with the environment variable `BORG_HOST_ID` in the config file, e.g. using the value of `/var/lib/dbus/machine-id`.

+### Note: rclone

+If you're backing up to a remote mounted with `rclone`, the cache can cause issues with locking.
+Right now it's working for me with `--vfs-cache-mode writes`.